WatForm/org.alloytools.alloy/README.md

 Examples of Dash models can be found at: https://github.com/WatForm/watform-models/tree/master/dash

+This repo contains an extension to the Alloy Analyzer to edit and analyze Dash models.
+All regular functionality of the Alloy Analyzer is present plus the support for Dash (see below).

 The README.md for the original Alloy Analyzer can be found in README-alloy.md in this directory.

 # Building the project